5 things to know about Donald Trump's felony charges

 How is Trump reacting?

-Trump, who was twice impeached as president and still secured a record-breaking number of electoral votes, tried to capitalize on the narrative potential of his day in court.
+Trump, who was twice impeached as president and still secured more votes than any losing U.S. presidential candidate, tried to turn his day in court into a narrative win with his supporters.

 He departed the courthouse in a motorcade that major cable news networks tracked with helicopter footage.
 His 2024 election campaign began offering a T-shirt with a fake mug shot for a $47 donation.